Sir Robert Grierson, 1st Baronet

-Sir Robert Grierson, 1st Baronet of Lag (1655 – 31 December 1733) was a Scottish baronet from Dunfries-shire.
+Sir Robert Grierson, 1st Baronet of Lag (1655 – 31 December 1733) was a Scottish baronet from Dumfriesshire.

 He is best remembered as a notorious persecutor of the Covenanters, particularly among the people of Galloway, and is still referred to by nickname, "Cruel Lag".

 The character of Sir Robert Redgauntlet of "Wandering Willie's Tale" in Sir Walter Scott's Redgauntlet is based on Grierson.

 Personal life

 Robert Grierson was born in 1655 at the farm of Barquhar, in Dumfries, Scotland.
-His parents were Laird William Grierson (1626-1666) of Barquhar, Kirkcudbright, Scotland, the 1st Tutor of Lag, and his wife, Margaret Douglas (b.
+His parents were William Grierson (1626–1666), laird of Barquhar, Kirkcudbright, Scotland, the 1st Tutor of Lag, and his wife, Margaret Douglas (b.
 1633).
 His maternal grandfather was Sir James Douglas, of Mouswald, Dumfriesshire.

 The Griersons claimed descent from Malcolm MacGregor of Glenorchy.
-MacGregor was supposedly a key ally of Robert the Bruce, resulting in claims that Henry II Sinclair, Earl of Orkney granted him the lands of Lag in Dumfriesshire in 1408.
-If the MacGregor claim were true you would expect the Griersons to share the same y-dna haplogroup, but they do not.
+MacGregor was supposedly a key ally of Robert the Bruce, resulting in claims that Henry II Sinclair, Earl of Orkney, granted him the lands of Lag in Dumfriesshire in 1408.
+There is no evidence to support such a claim and those Griersons who have undergone Y-DNA testing do not share any relevant markers with the MacGregors.
+Griersons carry the Haplogroup R-M222+ which has now been refined to R-FGC4125.
+Descent from the MacGregors is a genetic impossibility.

-In 1666, Robert Grierson succeeded his cousin as Laird of Lag and he acted as Steward of Kirkcudbright for a number of years.
+In 1666, Robert Grierson succeeded his cousin as laird of Lag and he acted as Steward of Kirkcudbright for a number of years.

-On September 21, 1676, he married Henrietta Douglas (1657- Apr.
-15, 1736), daughter of Sir James Douglas, 2nd Earl of Queensberry, and Lady Margaret Stewart, at Drumlanrig Castle in Dumfrieshire, Scotland.
+On 21 September 1676, he married Henrietta Douglas (1657- 15 April 1736), daughter of Sir James Douglas, 2nd Earl of Queensberry, and Lady Margaret Stewart, at Drumlanrig Castle in Dumfrieshire, Scotland.

 Lady Henrietta's maternal grandparents were Sir John Stewart, 1st Earl of Traquair, and Catharina Carnegie.

-Robert and Henrietta had five children: William, James, John, Gilbert, and Henrietta.
+Robert and Henrietta had five children: William, James, John, Gilbert and Henrietta.